The Development of Metaphysics in Persia: Introduction

-Muhammad Iqbal went to Germany and enrolled into Ludwig Maximilian University, Munich where he earned a PhD by submitting The Development of Metaphysics in Persia as his final thesis, in 1908.
+Muhammad Iqbal went to Germany and enrolled at LMU Munich, Munich where he earned a PhD by submitting The Development of Metaphysics in Persia as his final thesis, in 1908.
 Iqbal's doctoral supervisor was Fritz Hommel.
-The book was published by Luzac & Company, London same year.
-Iqbal covers in this book from Zoroaster to Bahá'u'lláh era and metaphysical anatomy.
-This is one of the masterpieces of Muhammad Iqbal's research work.
-No such research had been done before or since in the English language on the topic.
+The book was published by Luzac & Company, London the same year.
+Iqbal covers the period from Zoroaster to the Bahá'u'lláh era and metaphysical anatomy.

 Quotes from the Book

 "Owing to my ignorance of Zend, my knowledge of Zoroaster is merely second hand.
 As regards the second part of my work, I have been able to look up the original Persian and Arabic manuscripts as well as many printed works connected with my investigation.
 I give below the names of Arabic and Persian manuscripts from which I have drawn most of the material utilised here.
 The method of transliteration adopted is the one recognised by the Royal Asiatic Society."

 Editions

-First edition of the book published by Luzac & Company, London in 1908.
+The first edition of the book was published by Luzac & Company, London in 1908.
 After that Bazm-e-Iqbal published it from Lahore in 1954.
 The book has been translated into many international languages including Persian, Urdu and Bosnian.